CarInsurance.com Insights

 Cheapest car insurance companies for seniors in Michigan

-Below are the cheapest, full-coverage car insurance rates in Michigan for drivers at various ages:
+Here are the most affordable full coverage car insurance rates in Michigan for drivers of different ages:

 • Overall cheapest car insurance for seniors over 60: Travelers, $149 per month.